-Whether you’re stuck in a sedentary job, can’t do standing exercises because of your joints, are in a wheelchair, an illness or accident, or simply spend a lot of time seated, there’s no reason not to enjoy regular exercise.
+Whether you’re stuck in a sedentary job, can’t do standing exercises because of your joints, are in a wheelchair, have an illness or were in an accident, or simply spend a lot of time seated, there’s no reason not to enjoy regular exercise.
 You can boost your heart health and overall cardiovascular fitness, as well as strengthen your muscles with chair exercises.

 This goal is not meant for you to aim for immediately but rather for you to work slowly towards.
 So start with one set daily to begin with for each exercise and increase the number once you feel it’s too easy.

 You can do the chair exercises three or four times a week to feel results but if you’re sitting a lot, it’s ideal to try to do them every day.

 Related: Easy ways to get fit at home